• Home

 Current PhD students

-Kyle Richmond (PhD Economics, expected completion: 2025)
+Kyle Richmond (PhD Economics)

-Second supervisors: Graham Brownlow and Stephen Billington
+As primary supervisor (second supervisors: Graham Brownlow and Stephen Billington)

-Pallavi Singh (PhD Management, expected completion: 2025)
+Pallavi Singh (PhD Management)

-As second supervisor
+As second supervisor (primary supervisor: Michael Aldous)

 Co-supervised with John Turner